testcontainers/testcontainers-java/docs/modules/hviemq.md

 ### Wait Strategy

 The raw HiveMQ-testcontainer is built to wait for certain startup log messages to signal readiness.
-Since extensions are loaded dynamically they will be available a short while after the main container has started.
+Since extensions are loaded dynamically they can be available a short while after the main container has started.
 We therefore provide custom wait conditions for HiveMQ Extensions:

 The following will specify an extension to be loaded from **src/test/resources/modifier-extension** into the container and